Academic Calendar 2025-2026

 Experiential Learning Policy

 During their upper year studies, JD students are required to successfully complete at least three credits in courses designated as Practice Skills courses and at least three credits in courses that satisfy the Advocacy requirement.
 The original policy setting out practice skills requirements for students was established by Faculty Board on 5 March 1998.
 Since the adoption of this policy, Queen’s Law has seen a significant increase in the number and types of practice skills and other learning opportunities that fall outside of the traditional lecture/seminar framework for legal education.
 In response to the growing interest and demand for experiential learning, Faculty Board modified the original policy on 25 March 2022, setting out limits for experiential learning as reflected in the matrix below.
-This policy is reviewed by the Associate Dean (Academic) and Assistant Dean JD and Graduate Legal Studies on an annual basis.
+This policy is reviewed by the Associate Dean (Faculty and Academic Policy) and Assistant Dean, JD Program on an annual basis.

 International Law Programs

-The International Law Program (ILP) in International Business Law (IBL) and Public International Law (PIL) are offered each May and June by the Queen’s University Faculty of Law.
+The International Law Program (ILP), with streams in International Business Law (IBL), International Environmental Law (IEL), and Public International Law (PIL) are offered each May and June by the Queen’s University Faculty of Law.
+Admissions

 Admissions

-- The ILP are open to students in good standing who have completed at least one year in a JD, LLB or equivalent law program at an accredited Canadian or American university or a university with which Queen's is an exchange partner.
+• The ILP is open to students in good standing who have completed at least one year in a JD, LLB or equivalent law program at an accredited Canadian or American university or a university with which Queen's is an exchange partner.
 Other applicants with a suitable academic or professional background in a related area may be admitted at the discretion of the Academic Director.

 Enrolment